mwohlfender/R_overdispersion_cluster_size/README.md

 The structuring of sequence data into clusters of identical sequences was done by Emma Hodcroft.
 Her code can be found here: [GitHub Emma Hodcroft: sc2_rk_public](https://github.com/emmahodcroft/sc2_rk_public)

 ### C.3 Name convention
-Whenever "model five" is mentioned in comments in the code, this refers to the standard model developed in the paper. "model one", "model two", "model three", "model four" and "model six" refer to the alternative models described in the section "Sensitivity analysis" of the supplementary material of the paper "Estimating $R_e$ and overdispersion in secondary cases from the size of identical sequence clusters of SARS-CoV-2" by Emma Hodcroft et al.
+Whenever "model five" is mentioned in comments in the code, this refers to the standard model presented in the paper. "model one", "model two", "model three", "model four" and "model six" refer to the alternative models described in the section "Sensitivity analysis" of the supplementary material of the paper "Estimating $R_e$ and overdispersion in secondary cases from the size of identical sequence clusters of SARS-CoV-2" by Emma Hodcroft et al.

 ## (D) Detailed information on content of repository